cedarcode/webauthn-ruby/README.md

 ## Testing Your Integration

 The Webauthn spec requires for data that is signed and authenticated.
-As a result, it can be difficult to create valid test authenticator data when testing your integration.
-Webauthn-ruby exposes [WebAuthn::FakeAuthenticator](https://github.com/cedarcode/webauthn-ruby/blob/master/lib/webauthn/fake_authenticator.rb) for you to use in your tests.
+As a result, it can be difficult to create valid test authenticator data when testing your integration. webauthn-ruby exposes [WebAuthn::FakeClient](https://github.com/cedarcode/webauthn-ruby/blob/master/lib/webauthn/fake_client.rb) for you to use in your tests.
 Example usage can be found in [webauthn-ruby/spec/webauthn/authenticator_assertion_response_spec.rb](https://github.com/cedarcode/webauthn-ruby/blob/master/spec/webauthn/authenticator_assertion_response_spec.rb).

 ## Development